 Students who enjoy focusing on the health and well-being of others may want to complete a concentration in Health Sciences.
-In our undergraduate program you will develop the knowledge and skills that will encourage success in your chosen path.
-With an interdisciplinary approach this program includes both basic sciences and behavioral sciences into an applied discipline to promote healthy living.
+In our undergraduate program, you will develop the knowledge and skills that will encourage success in your chosen path.
+With an interdisciplinary approach, this program combines both basic sciences and behavioral sciences into an applied discipline to promote healthy living.

-We encourage students to extend their knowledge and skills beyond the classroom through an internship program where they will take what they have learned in the classroom and apply it in settings across the community.
-Internship settings will be selected by students according to their professional goals and may include health departments, rehabilitation centers, community centers, hospitals, schools, corporate settings and a variety of other sites.
-Upon program completion, students may choose to enter the workforce in government, community, corporate and hospital settings or they may pursue a graduate program in a variety of health-related fields such as:
+We encourage you to extend your knowledge and skills beyond the classroom through an internship program where you will take what you have learned in the classroom and apply it in settings across the community.
+Internship settings will be selected by students according to your professional goals and may include health departments, rehabilitation centers, community centers, hospitals, schools, corporate settings and a variety of other sites.

 Our graduates begin their careers or continue their education in a variety of areas such as: